mohakpadukone/IGME230/230-project-1-content.md

 ## VI.
 Gameplay
 - Mechanics

-The player can control the ship to dodge aesteroids and set a proper trajectory across the universe
+   The player can control the ship to dodge aesteroids and set a proper trajectory across the universe.

--Controls
+- Controls

    Keyboard: Control the ship
    Mouse Click: Interact with objects in game and move forward in the story

 ## VII.
 Screenshots
 **Coming soon**